jspahrsummers/adt/README.md

     DIVIDE: Case["Expression", "Expression"]
 ```

-Or more generic sorts of variant type, like one that represent a type A or a type B, but not both:
+Or more generic versions of a variant type, like an `Either` type that represents a type A or a type B, but not both:

 ```python
 L = TypeVar('L')